NANDINISHARMA30/GenAarogya/README.md

 RobustScaler – Robust to outliers, uses median and interquartile range.
 Scaling improves convergence and model performance, particularly for algorithms sensitive to feature distributions (like KNN, SVM, Logistic Regression).

+## 📄 License
+This project is licensed under the MIT License — feel free to use, modify, and contribute!